Happy World Password Day

 Cyber Security

-When it comes to business security and passwords there are two popular approaches – Password vault and SSO.
-Password vault or Password manager is a program that stores your passwords in encrypted format as well as in a secure location (yes unfortunately your devices are not secure enough).
-To access your original password you need to log in first to this password vault with a single username and password.
-Once you complete this the program provides you with the password information you need.
+Regarding business security and passwords, two popular approaches are Password vault and SSO.
+Password vault or Password manager is a program that stores your passwords in an encrypted format and in a secure location (unfortunately, unfortunately, your devices are not secure enough).
+To access your original password, you must first log in to this password vault with a single username and password.
+Once you complete this, the program provides the necessary password information.

-Private users often use pass managers that are built into their operational systems, companies prefer to rely on paid password vaults as they ensure a higher level of security and data protection.
-Some of them can even generate one-time passwords (OTP) which are long, complex, and unique code combinations for every single website.
+Private users often use pass managers built into their operational systems, companies prefer to rely on paid password vaults as they ensure a higher level of security and data protection.
+Some can even generate one-time passwords (OTP), which are long, complex, and unique code combinations for every website.

 • it eliminates the need for workers to keep many passwords